An In-Depth Analysis of White-Collar Crimes in The Financial Sector of Dubai: Legal Frameworks and Collaborative Solutions

 Abstract

-This study identifies specific legal loopholes and regulatory deficiencies contributing to white-collar crime, advocating adaptive legal reforms and a collaborative approach to fortify the legal framework.
-In the context of Dubai's rapidly growing economy, this study delves into the escalating global phenomenon of white-collar crime, focusing specifically on its prevalence within the emirate's financial sector.
-The study addresses the potential exploitation of legal frameworks and regulatory gaps, offering a contextualized analysis of the contributing factors amid Dubai's economic expansion.
-The research employs a comprehensive literature review to identify existing gaps in understanding, focusing on the distinctive challenges faced by Dubai.
-The research aims to furnish a comprehensive understanding of white-collar crime in the financial sector, emphasizing the mechanisms through which legal loopholes and regulatory shortcomings may facilitate such offenses.
-By pinpointing vulnerabilities, the study provides actionable insights for policymakers, regulatory authorities, and stakeholders to fortify the legal infrastructure and prevent financial misconduct.
-The findings not only deepen the comprehension of white-collar crime challenges in Dubai but also furnish practical insights for mitigating future risks, presenting a roadmap for policymakers to combat the evolving nature of financial offenses in the region.
-In conclusion, this study underscores the urgent need for adaptive legal reforms and enhanced regulatory measures to address the vulnerabilities within Dubai's financial sector.
+This study aims to identify specific legal loopholes and regulatory deficiencies that contribute to white-collar crime, with the goal of advocating for adaptive legal reforms and a collaborative approach to strengthen legal frameworks.
+The specific focus is on the prevalence of white-collar crime in the financial sector of the emirate, given Dubai's rapidly growing economy.
+Therefore, this study addresses the potential exploitation of legal frameworks and regulatory gaps to offer a contextualised analysis of the contributing factors during the economic expansion of the emirate.
+A comprehensive literature review was applied to identify existing gaps in understanding, with a focus on the distinctive challenges faced by Dubai.
+The intention was to provide a thorough understanding of white-collar crime in the financial sector with an emphasis on the mechanisms through which legal loopholes and regulatory shortcomings could facilitate such offences.
+The identification of the vulnerabilities led to the provision of actionable insights for policymakers, regulatory authorities, and stakeholders to fortify legal infrastructure and prevent financial misconduct.
+The results deepened our understanding of the challenges associated with white-collar crime in Dubai.
+They provided practical insights for mitigating future risks by presenting a roadmap for policymakers to combat the growing nature of financial offences in the region.
+In conclusion, this study highlights the urgent need for adaptive legal reforms and enhanced regulatory measures to address the vulnerabilities within Dubai's financial sector.

 References